-In fact, by obtaining more patents and then licensing them to industries, universities can boost revenues and speed up introducing the results of their research programme in the market.
-This would benefit the schools, companies and people.
+In fact, by obtaining more patents and then licensing them to industries, universities can boost revenues and speed up introducing the results of their research program in the market.
+This would benefit schools, companies, and people.

 Universities, therefore, need to pull up sleeves and prepare the graduates to be productive citizens adding to the innovation economy.
 That is only possible by giving more attention to IP education.